keikari/odysee-frontend/README.md

 This project is used as a user interface for LBRY Inc APIs commonly used by the growth team.

 ## Development server
+Pre-requisites:
+- NPM v6
+- Node.js v14

+Run the following commands:
+- `npm install`
-Run `ng serve` for a dev server.
+- `ng serve`

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-The above requires ng to be installed.
-You can also connect this directly to webstorm to make your life easy, however in case you want to do it:

-`npm install @angular/cli@7.3.1` after which you can run `ng serve` as suggested.

 ## Code scaffolding